Deception at Scale: Deceptive Designs in 1K LLM-Generated Ecommerce Components: Study 1: How LLMs Produce Deceptive Designs

-In our work, we conducted an audit, testing how likely LLMs are to produce dark patterns when generating code.
-We tested three factors: 1) model, 2) ecommerce component, and 3) whose interests are prioritized in the prompt.
-The four models selected were popular LLMs: Claude, GPT, Gemini, and CodeLlama.
-The components generated were 13 common parts of ecommerce platforms (e.g., search, product reviews, checkout, etc.).
-Finally, the interests captured company interests, user interests, and a baseline condition with no interest specified.
+We designed a large-scale audit, testing how likely LLMs are to produce dark patterns when generating code.
+We tested three experimental conditions, varying the 1) ecommerce component type, 2) stakeholder interest, and 3) model.
+The components generated were 15 common parts of ecommerce platforms (e.g., search, user ratings, shopping cart, etc.).
+Finally, the interests captured different stakeholders: companies, user interests, and a baseline condition with no interest specified.
+The four models selected were popular, high performing LLMs: Gemini, GPT, Grok, and DeepSeek.
+The LLMs were prompted to generate both HTML/CSS code, as well as short text responses explaining their design rationales.
+The auditing design is illustrated in Fig.~\ref{fig:process_flow}.
+Altogether, this process resulted in a total of 1,080 components: 4 LLMs $\times$ 15 components $\times$ 3 interests $\times$ 6 instances of generation for each condition.